uino95/ssi/dashboard/README.md

 A verifiable credential can represent all of the same information that a physical credential represents.
 The addition of technologies, such as digital signatures, makes verifiable credentials more tamper-evident and more trustworthy than their physical counterparts.

+You'll find 3 verifiable credentials displayed in a user friendly manner in the Credential Management page (see below).

 ### DID and DID Document

 The key actors in an open identity systems are: